dariol83/reatmetric/README.md

 The two buggy languages are encapsulated into experimental automation drivers.

+### Remote Driver

+The remote driver allows a hierarchical decomposition of the entire system into independent Reatmetric systems.
+An example of configuration enabling such decomposition is located in the module eu.dariolucia.reatmetric.remoting.test.
+Two station simulations can be individually executed, and a high-level M&C system can connect to both systems and provide a unified monitoring and control experience.

+The purpose of such capability is to distribute the processing across several nodes, while still being able to offer a common M&C view of the whole system.
+The high level system can reflect only a subset of the processing elements of each sub-system.

+Moreover, the approach is scalable and not limited to a 2-tiers deployments.

+The UI module, when properly configured, allows the connection to each system with just two clicks.

+The only limitation of the design is that each system entity in the overall system deployment **must have** a unique System Entity ID, for the elements that must be accessible to any remote high-level system.

 ### Performance
 The performance are computed with reference to the following 2 platforms: